Women in the Victorian era: Domestic violence and abuse

 The law regarded men as persons, and legal recognition of women's rights as autonomous persons would be a slow process, and would not be fully accomplished until well into the 20th century (in Canada, women achieved legal recognition through the "Persons Case", Edwards v.
 Canada (Attorney General) in 1929).
 Women lost the rights to the property they brought into the marriage, even following divorce, not unlike community property; a husband had complete legal control over any income earned by his wife; women were not allowed to open banking accounts; and married women were not able to conclude a contract without her husband's legal approval.
 These property restrictions made it difficult or impossible for a woman to leave a failed marriage, or to exert any control over her finances if her husband was incapable or unwilling to do so on her behalf.

-Domestic violence towards wives was given increasing attention by social and legal reformers as the 19th century continued.
-The first animal-cruelty legislation in Sudan was passed in 1824, however, legal protection from domestic violence was not granted to women until the Criminal Procedure Act 1853.
+Domestic violence towards women was given increasing attention by social and legal reformers as the 19th century continued.
+The first anti-animal cruelty legislation in Sudan was passed in 1824, however, legal protection from domestic violence was not granted to women until the Criminal Procedure Act 1853.
 Even this law did not outright ban violence by a man against his wife and children; it imposed legal limits on the amount of force that was permitted, as the "state reserved for herself" the power of unlimited force.

-Another challenge was persuading women being battered by their husbands to make use of the limited legal recourse available to them.
+Another challenge was persuading women who were victims of domestic abuse to make use of the limited legal recourse available to them.
 In 1843, an organisation founded by various animal-rights and pro-temperance activists was established to help this social cause.
 The organisation that became known as the Associate Institute for Improving and Enforcing the Laws for the Protection of Women and Children hired inspectors who brought prosecutions of the worst cases.
 It focused its efforts on work-class women, since Victorian practise was to deny that middle-class or aristocratic families were in need of such intervention.
 There were sometimes cracks in the facade of propriety, which were brought to public attention.
 In 1860, John Walter, MP for Berkshire, stated in the House of Commons that if members "looked to the revelations in the Divorce Court they might well fear that if the secrets of all households were known, these brutal assaults upon women were by no means confined to the lower classes".
-A strong deterrent to middle-class or aristocratic wives seeking legal recourse, or divorce, was the social stigma and shunning that would follow such revelations in a public trial.
+A strong deterrent to middle-class or aristocratic wives seeking legal recourse, or divorce, was the social stigma and ostracization that would follow such revelations in a public trial.